beeldengeluid/dane-visual-feature-extraction-worker/README.md

 Buildkit is optional, it may speed up building (see https://docs.docker.com/build/buildkit/)
 NB: building the image has occasionally led to mysterious connection errors, which we haven't been able to track down and solve (yet).

+The default Dockerfile is based on an image that allows GPU processing.
+A Dockerfile based on a regular Python base image is provided in `Dockerfile-noGPU`, but should not be essential.
+Whether the processing actually uses GPU depends on the availability of GPU in the container.

 ### Config

 The following parts are relevant for local testing (without connecting to DANE).
 All defaults